NY Daily News slashes newsroom staffing in half

 Revenue slid 22 percent between 2014 and 2016, and the paper had already been letting people go.

-"Since the year began, we've worked hard to transform the New York Daily News into a truly digitally-focused enterprise - one that creates meaningful journalism, delivers it more quickly and more frequently, and develops new approaches to engage our readers," an email sent to staff said.
+"Since the year began, we've worked hard to transform the New York Daily News into a truly digitally-focused enterprise - one that creates meaningful journalism, delivers it more quickly and more frequently, and develops new approaches to engage our readers," tronc said in an email that was sent to the newsroom.
 "We've gained a deeper understanding of our readership.
 We've redefined our structures.
 But we have not gone far enough."

-Editor-in-chief Jim Rich and Managing Editor Kristen Lee are both included in the layoffs.
+Editor-in-chief Jim Rich and Managing Editor Kristen Lee were both let go.

 Tronc Inc., based in Chicago, owns the Chicago Tribune, The Baltimore Sun, the Orlando Sentinel, and other media operations.